Elsa402/elsa402.github.io/_projects/project2.md

 ---
-layout: project
-title: Spatiotemporal Distribution of Forest Fires
+title: "Spatiotemporal Distribution of Forest Fires"
-subtitle: Climate hazards and social-ecological drivers
+subtitle: "Climate hazards and social-ecological drivers"
----
-<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 image: /assets/img/forest_fire.jpg
 description: >
-  My master's thesis investigated the planning path of low-carbon village construction, combining fieldwork, interviews, and comparative analysis across three villages in Zhejiang.
-  The study identified enabling and hindering factors for clean energy adoption and provided transferable planning insights for sustainable rural development.
+  As a research assistant at Sun Yat-sen University, I mapped the spatiotemporal distribution of forest fires using ArcGIS and automated Python processing.
+Applying a Generalized Additive Model (GAM), I analyzed biophysical and socio-economic drivers of forest fire occurrence, offering insights into climate risk management and adaptation.
 selected: y
+---